remy/next-http/README.md

 ### Notes on httpbank-debug.dot

 1. Does not erase the bank
-2. The contents of the `State` structure (in `vars.asm`) are written to the 2nd half of the bank, i.e. the second 8K MMU
+2. The contents of the `State` structure (in `state.asm`) are written to the 2nd half of the bank, i.e. the second 8K MMU
 3. After the `State` object, around 519 bytes later, the ESP exchange are stored, including the AT commands and ESP raw response.
 4. `Wifi.getPacket` writes to the end of the bank with the `IX` register state as a stack like array - this is to debug the final parsing of the base64 encoded packet